zeroxf89/agenticSeek/README.md

 - All running locally
 - Reasoning with deepseek R1
-- Code execution capabilities (Python, Golang, C)
+- Code execution capabilities (Python, Golang, C, etc..)
 - Shell control capabilities in bash
 - Will try to fix errors by itself
 - Routing system, select the best agent for the task
 - Fast text-to-speech using kokoro.
+- Speech to text.
 - Memory compression (reduce history as interaction progresses using summary model)
-- Recovery: recover last session from memory
+- Recovery: recover and save session from filesystem.

 ## UNDER DEVELOPMENT

 - Web browsing
 - Knowledge base RAG
 - Graphical interface
-- Speech-to-text using distil-whisper/distil-medium.en